ReX027/HeartDiseaseML_Model/README.md

                                        python train_model.py

 4.Usage -> Once the model is trained, you can make predictions using the following steps:
-           Load Model:
+           - Load Model:
                        from heart_disease_model import HeartDiseaseModel
                        model = HeartDiseaseModel.load_model('model.pkl')

-           Input Data: Prepare input data with attributes like age, sex, chest pain type, etc.
+           - Prepare input data with attributes like age, sex, chest pain type, etc.
-           Make Prediction: Use the loaded model to make predictions.
+           - Use the loaded model to make predictions.

 5.Contributing -> Contributions are welcome!
 To contribute to the "Heart Disease Prediction" project:
                   - Report any issues or bugs by opening an issue.